Do think you can just slap some basic Head&Shoulders scalp-hair shampoo on your beard and call it a day?

 No. Of course not.

-Every seasoned beardsman knows that you need to use beard shampoo.
+Every seasoned beardsman knows that you need to use beard shampoo or soap.
 Otherwise, your facial hair will get dry, itchy, brittle, and there will eventually be beardruff all over your dark shirts.

 Most head hair shampoos have the goal of completely removing the oils from the hair.
 Your beard, on the other hand, is much more reliant on the natural sebum oils which nourish the follicles and keep your facial hair soft and shiny.